viaacode/subloader/README.md

 and here for prd: https://do-prd-okp-m0.do.viaa.be:8443/console/project/public-api/browse/secrets/avo-oas-prd-master-config.

 The k value for the respective environment is stored in OAS_JWT_SECRET and the syncrator-api decodes + verifies the jwt signature from OAS in the verify_token method in app/authorization.py we also verify the audience == 'syncrator' this is the 'aud' in the jwt token.
 When signature verification is enabled this verifies also the audience and throws an exception if it does not match (which is caught and results in a 401 access denied).
 Without the OAS_JWT_SECRET a fallback mode decodes the jwt token and checks the 'aud' value but this is unsecure and therefore a warning message will be printed to setup the secret properly.

+However this above bearer and oas_jwt will soon become deprecated as we will fully switch to SAML authentication once this is up and running on the QAS instance of the 'Ondertitel en redactie tool'

 ### Dislaimer regarding pytest pyvcr recordings.